7Section7/HiFi-SoRaP-vulkan/README.md

     Inside the Qt version choosen (for example, "Qt 5.14.2"), enable also the macOS toggle:<br/>
 <a href="https://postimages.org/" target="_blank"><img src="https://i.postimg.cc/wMhnMZTK/qt-steps-mac3.png" alt="qt-steps-mac3"/></a><br/><br/>
 <br/>
-    When opening the project for the fisrt time, you may be asked to choose a kit (the compiler for the project).
+    When opening the project for the first time, you may be asked to choose a kit (the compiler for the project).
 For example, you can choose the clang one:
     <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/tggTP0fH/qt-step-3-5.png' border='0' alt='qt-step-3-5'/></a>

 <br/>